 A Hazard Identification and Risk Assessment (HIRA) is required for each off-campus field activity related to research or teaching.
-Generally, one assessment is sufficient for a contiguous period away from campus, (a "field trip") or for several related trips with the same hazard/risk profile or repeated trips to the same location.
+Generally, one assessment is sufficient for a contiguous period away from campus, (a "field trip," "field activity," "fieldwork") or for several related trips with the same hazard/risk profile or repeated trips to the same location.